Skip to content

 Built by someone who was tired of textbook apps.

 Learn Sinhala started in a code-switching kitchen — the kind where your ammā yells at you in Sinhala and you answer in English, and somehow everyone understands.
-I grew up in a Sri Lankan household outside Sri Lanka, and every time I tried to learn "proper" Sinhala, I hit the same wall: alphabet drills, stiff sentences, and a dialect that sounded nothing like what my cousins in Colombo actually spoke.
+I grew up in a Sri Lankan household outside Sri Lanka, bouncing between languages the way most kids bounce between apps.
+Sinhala at home, English at school, something else entirely on the street.
+By the time I was an adult, I had picked up enough languages to know one thing for sure: the way they teach you in textbooks is almost never the way people actually talk.

-The apps that exist teach Sinhala like it's 1996.
+I've travelled enough to know what it's like to be the foreigner fumbling through a menu, and I've watched enough foreigners unlock "cheat codes" in Sinhala to know there's a better way to teach it.
+The eka trick — turning any English word into Sinhala by slapping eka on the end — is one of those.
+There are dozens more.
+But the apps that exist teach Sinhala like it's 1996.
 They want you to memorise ක ඛ ග ඝ before you can say "hello."
-They ignore the dropped consonants, the English nouns dropped mid-sentence, the eka trick that turns any English word into Sinhala instantly.
+They ignore the dropped consonants, the English nouns dropped mid-sentence, the shortcuts that every real speaker uses without thinking.
 They ignore the fact that modern spoken Sinhala is alive, messy, and beautiful.

 What we do differently